openstudioproject/openstudio_docs/api_v1/school_classcards_get.rst

     data (top level) (list)
         Class card1 :sup:`1`

-1. The following data is provided for a class card:
+1. The following data is provided for a class card
 ----------------------------------------------------

     Classes